delaneyj/grug/docs/guide/api-plugin.md

 ## Universal Hooks

-During dev, the Vite dev server creates a plugin container that invokes [Rollup Build Hooks](https://rollupjs.org/guide/en/#build-hooks) the same way Rollup does it.
+During dev, the grug dev server creates a plugin container that invokes [Rollup Build Hooks](https://rollupjs.org/guide/en/#build-hooks) the same way Rollup does it.

 The following hooks are called once on server start: